baileyvanwormer/SpotifyToPDF/README.md

 # SpotifyToPDF
-Turn Spotify playlists into PDF's to store in case Spotify servers ever remove songs or go down.
+Turn Spotify Liked Songs and playlists into .pdf and .xlsx files to store in case Spotify servers ever remove songs or go down.

 Built using a React.JS frontend and a Python Flask backend.